- If Windows blocks your VPN, your privacy could be jeopardized in no time.

 - In the Setup Wizard, click you’ll get a notification after a successful uninstall, so click Close to exit the wizard.

 - If the VPN is still listed as available after uninstalling it, go to Start > Run

 - Type ncpa.cpl and press Enter to open the Network Connections window

-- Under Network Connections, right click on the WAN Miniport labeled as your VPN
+- Under Network Connections, right-click on the WAN Miniport labeled as your VPN

 - Select Delete

-- Go to Start > Type “Network Connections”, and press Enter.
-Right-click a VPN connection and use the “Delete” option.
+- Go to Start > Type Network Connections, and press Enter.
+Right-click a VPN connection and use the Delete option

 - Select VPN.
 If you see your VPN as available, delete it.

-Solution 7: Enable rule for PPTP
+8. Enable rule for PPTP

-For Inbound Rules: right-click “Routing and Remote Access (PPTP-In)”, select “Enable Rule”.
+For Inbound Rules: right-click “Routing and Remote Access (PPTP-In)”, and select “Enable Rule”.
 For Outbound Rules: right-click “Routing and Remote Access (PPTP-Out)”, select “Enable Rule”.

-Solution 8: Install latest Windows updates
+9. Install the latest Windows updates

 The latest Windows updates improve the system’s stability and fix various issues including VPN blocked on Windows 10 issue.
 Hence, you can follow these steps to update any Windows OS:

-Have you fixed VPN blocked on Windows 10 issue using the solutions above?
+Have you fixed the VPN blocked on Windows 10 issue using the solutions above?
 Let us know by leaving a comment in the section below.